dbmi-pitt/daquery/docs/notification-contacts.md

 <img src="images/choose-net-contacts.png" alt="Choose Network Contact" style="width: 800px;"/>

-##System Notifications
+## System Notifications
 Daquery send system level notifications to specified admins on certain events such as when a site has been requested to receive requests from another site.

 #### Editing System Contacts
 -------------------------------------------------------------------
 * Log into Daquery with a user account that has admin rights.

-* Make sure any users who you want to make a contact are added as local users with **_admin rights_**.
+* Make sure any users who you want to add as contacts are added as local users with **_admin rights_**.
 Only users with admin rights are permitted to be system contact.
-See the [edit user page](edit-user.html) for more information on adding users.
+See the [edit user page](edit-user.html) for more information on adding or editing users.

 * Open the system contact page by clicking the system properties menu in the upper right corner of the application and choosing the "App Contact" menu item.